natalieagus/50002/docs/Labs/lab1.md

     }
 ```

 Here `led` is first set to all zeros, then bit `0` is set to `1`.
 The final result is `00000001`.
 The second line does not “run later in time”.
 It just <span class="orange-bold">overrides</span> the previous assignment for that bit.

+This pattern is common: set a default bus value first, then <span class="orange-bold">override</span> bits.

 {:.important}
 Order in an always block is <span class="orange-bold">not</span> time.
 It is <span class="orange-bold">priority</span> for conflicting assignments.